 According to Solana's history page, the project that became Solana was originally called Loom.
 Eventually, Loom was rebranded as Solana to avoid confusion with another project with the same name.

-As you can see, branding changes have come a long way since Solana's early days.
+As users can see, branding changes have come a long way since Solana's early days.
 The network's name wasn't the only major change early on, as it appears that Solana was originally intended to host smart contracts written in any language.

 Greg Fitzgerald, the "principal architect of Solana," whose early Solana site bio mentions that "If you have time to burn, ask him 'Why Rust?'
 We dare you," seems to have helped shift the project away from a language-agnostic code base.